matsim-org/jekyll-website/_conferences/user_meeting_2020.md

 The day will close with the formal _foundation meeting_, after which the association will legally start its existence.

+All participants to the user meeting are then invited to join for a (self-paid) dinner together, in a venue to be announced.

 {:.extension-table}
 | Time           | Session                           |
 |----------------|-----------------------------------|